 Capital accumulation occurs when a company acquires assets.
 Capital accumulation also occurs when an institutional investor or other financial institution acquires a large position in a company over time.

-In the world, an institution might engage in capital accumulation by buying shares of, say, Company XYZ here and there over time until it has a substantial stake in the company.
+In the investing world, an institution might engage in capital accumulation by buying shares of, say, Company XYZ here and there over time until it has a substantial stake in the company.

 For companies, capital accumulation can signal preparation for growth.
 For investors, capital accumulation can signal interest in an acquisition or in becoming active in the company's management.
-For these investors, the accumulation takes place over time so as to do so "quietly" and without driving up the price of the suddenly.
+For these investors, the accumulation takes place over time so as to do so 'quietly' and without driving up the price of the shares suddenly.